carbon-design-system/carbon-website-archive/src/content/getting-started/designers/designers.md

 </image-component>

 ### Download the kit from GitHub

+This is the best method for one-time downloads of the kit, or if you are looking for previous versions.

 #### 1. Download the Carbon Design Kit
    - Go to the <a href="https://github.com/carbon-design-system/carbon-design-kit" target=blank>Carbon Design Kit</a> repo and click the folder for latest version of the Carbon Design Kit.